4VV20CS047/Steganography-Tool-for-Image-File-Hiding/README.md

 ⚠️ Message size depends on the **image resolution**
 ⚠️ Does not include **encryption** (can be added in future)

+📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 **Author:** Harisha Mahadevappa